python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_3a_if_else.md

 ## 7
-## Modify the above example so that if the name is "Pluto", it will say "Is it a planet or not?"
+## Modify the above example so that if the name is
+## "Pluto", it will say "Is it a planet or not?"

 ## 7b
-## You'll notice that the user must type joe lowercase.
-Here's how to make it so any capitalization works:
+## You'll notice that in the "joe" example, the user must
+## type "joe" lowercase.
+Here's how to make it so
+## any capitalization works ("Joe", "JOE", etc):
 name = input("What is your name? ")
 print(f"The lowercase version of that is {name.lower()}.") if name.lower() == "joe":